stephenslab/gtexresults/README.md

   [SFA software](http://stephenslab.uchicago.edu/software.html#sfa),
   with K = 5 factors, and save the factors in an `.rds` file.
 This will be used to construct the mixture-of-multivariate normals prior.
-This step should only take a few minutes to run.
+This step is labeled `sfa`, and should only take a few minutes to run.

 + Compute additional "data-driven" prior matrices by computing a singular value decomposition of the (centered) z-scores and low-rank approximations to the empirical covariance matrices.
 Most of the work in this step involves running the Extreme Deconvolution method.
-The outcome of running Extreme Deconvolution method is saved to a new `.rds` file.
-This step may take several hours to run (in one run on a MacBook Pro with a 3.5 GHz Intel Core i7, it took over 6 hours to complete).
+The outcome of running the Extreme Deconvolution method is saved to a new `.rds` file.
+This step is labeled `mash-paper_1` and may take several hours to run (in one run on a MacBook Pro with a 3.5 GHz Intel Core i7, it took over 6 hours to complete).

++ A final collection of "canonical" and single-rank prior matrices based on SFA and the "BMAlite" models of Flutre *et al* (2013).
+This step is labeled `mash-paper_2`, and should take at most a minute to run.

 + *Add info about next step here.*